brueqlv/CountryApi/README.md

 4.Once the application is running, open your web browser and navigate to https://localhost:7217/swagger.
 This will open the Swagger UI, where you can test your API endpoints.
-Change localhost number to your number.
+Change localhost port number to your number.

-Testint the endpoints:
+Testing the endpoints:

 1.To get top 10 countries by population, use the following endpoint in Swagger or any API testing tool: